 What if the exercise is too hard?

-How can I prepare for this test?
+How can I prepare for an exercise ECG?

-- Wear light, comfortable clothes and shoes
+- Wear light, comfortable clothes and shoes.

-- Avoid having a heavy meal a few hours before the test
+- Avoid having a heavy meal a few hours before the test.

 Want to find out more?